HIPAA Omnibus Rule: Key Updates for Covered Entities and BAs

 HIPAA Omnibus Rule and Business Associates

-According to this rule, Privacy Rules and Security Rules enforcement must now be directly applied to business associates, who provide assistance to healthcare entities, and their subcontractors.
+According to this rule, HIPAA Privacy Rules and Security Rules enforcement must now be directly applied to business associates, who provide assistance to healthcare entities, and their subcontractors.

 Clearly, existing business associate agreements will require an update by those affected so as to comply with the new requirements that have resulted from this change.